mikekatana/nfs-fuse-buffered-driver/README.md

 The code is actually a prototype and optimized for some synthetic FIO runs

+- Actually optimized for TCP
+- Uses RING Buffers to simulate DPDK behaviour
+- uses buffers of 2048M per thread
+- Included TCP link recovery and remount options per thread to stabilize the transaction
+-

 # Install depedencies to compile the FUSE driver